2023 Best Design & Applied Arts Master's Degree Schools in Massachusetts

 Top Massachusetts Schools for a Master's in Design & Applied Arts

-Our analysis found Boston University to be the best school for design and applied arts students who want to pursue a master’s degree in Massachusetts.
-Boston U is a very large private not-for-profit school located in the large city of Boston.
+Our 2023 rankings named Boston University the best school in Massachusetts for design and applied arts students working on their master’s degree.
+Boston U is a fairly large private not-for-profit school located in the city of Boston.

-The excellent master’s degree programs at Northeastern University helped the school earn the #2 place on this year’s ranking of the best design and applied arts schools in Massachusetts.
-Located in the city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.
+A rank of #2 on this year’s list means Northeastern University is a great place for design and applied arts students working on their master’s degree.
+Located in the city of Boston, Northeastern is a private not-for-profit college with a very large student population.

 Read full report on Design & Applied Arts at Endicott College

-With a ranking of #6, University of Massachusetts - Dartmouth did quite well on this year’s best schools for design and applied arts students working on their master’s degree.
-UMass Dartmouth is a medium-sized public school located in the suburb of North Dartmouth.
+University of Massachusetts - Dartmouth did quite well in this year’s ranking of the best places for design and applied arts students to get a master’s degree.
+It came in at #6 on the list.
+UMass Dartmouth is a medium-sized public school located in the medium-sized suburb of North Dartmouth.

-Explore all the Best Design & Applied Arts Schools in the New England Area or other specific states within that region.
+Explore all the Best Design & Applied Arts Colleges in the New England Area or other specific states within that region.

 More Design & Applied Arts Rankings in Massachusetts